 Salt Lake City's healthy business climate, outdoor recreation opportunities, festivals and welcoming atmosphere make this mountainous city fun for all.

-It’s easy to pigeon-hole Salt Lake City.
-It’s a great skiing destination.
+It’s easy to pigeonhole Salt Lake City.
+It’s a fantastic skiing destination.
 It’s the home of the Salt Lake Temple, the center of the Mormon faith.
 It’s hard to buy (full-strength) beer.
-But there’s a lot more to Salt Lake City that makes it a great place to live and work.
+But there’s a lot more to Salt Lake City, making it a great place to live and work.

 In recent years the Salt Lake Valley region has added 150 miles of light and commuter rail, reducing commute times, congestion and pollution for commuters and tourists.
 For professionals, there are plenty of opportunities.
 With multiple Fortune 500 companies based in Salt Lake City, it’s an excellent place for the budding entrepreneur; the University of Utah spins off more businesses than any university in the nation – including MIT, Harvard and Stanford.
 The city is also a hub for healthcare, both as a business venture and for quality of care.
 Salt Lake City is known for the strength of the University’s health sciences center and other quality medical facilities, such as Intermountain Healthcare, a large employer in the city and Mountain West region.

 Salt Lake City is awash with amenities for the active nature lover.
 Surrounded by mountains, the Wasatch Range to the east and the Oquirrh Range to the west, outdoor enthusiasts can ski and hike to their heart’s content, all within a short drive of downtown.
 Ski Resorts within an hour’s drive of the airport include Alta, Brighton, Snowbird and Solitude.
 The Wasatch-Cache National Forest and the Timpanogos Cave National Monument are less than an hour away for hiking.